RhythmCodec/MorePracticeMalodyServer/README.md

 **Compile from Source Code：**
 1. Clone or download MorePracticeMalodyServer repo.
-2. Make sure you have installed .NET 5 SDK。You can [download from here](https://dotnet.microsoft.com/download/dotnet/5.0).
+2. Make sure you have installed .NET 5 SDK.
+You can [download from here](https://dotnet.microsoft.com/download/dotnet/5.0).
 You can [read this](https://docs.microsoft.com/en-us/dotnet/core/install/) to get the way about installing .NET 5 SDK.
 3. Run `dotnet restore`.
 4. Uses sqlite as database and local filesystem as storage by default.
 If using other providers, please refer to [Modifying the profile](#Modifying the profile).
 5. As the database provider changing, Please delete ALL THINGS under MorePracticeMalodyServer\Migrations, then run `dotnet ef migrations add InitialCreate` and `dotnet ef database update` to update it.
-For release database, `dotnet ef migrations script --idempotent` is promoted, while generates the SQL script to construct the data table.
+For production environment databases, `dotnet ef migrations script --idempotent` is promoted, while generates the SQL script to construct the data table.
 6. Run `dotnet build --configuration Release --no-restore` to build.
 7. Copy bulit files at MorePracticeMalodyServer\bin\Release.